biscuitboost/yourbanger-fe/src/data/post/wedding-gifts-for-couples.md

 ---
 publishDate: 2025-11-15T00:00:00Z
-title: "Wedding Gifts for Couples Who Have Everything (Or Live Together Already)"
+title: "AI Wedding Songs & Gifts for Couples Who Have Everything"
 excerpt: "When the couple already has a fully stocked kitchen and matching towels, finding a meaningful wedding gift gets tricky.
 These ideas go beyond the registry for couples who don't need another blender."
 image: ~/assets/images/blog/wedding-gifts-couples-hero.jpg
 imageAlt: "Beautifully wrapped wedding gifts for couples arranged on elegant gift table with flowers"